 Reimbursements to students are done through Concur, the University’s expense management tool.
 Expenses for doing service can range from food to project materials to transportation and more.
 An expense must meet the criteria of a valid business purpose as defined by the University’s Business Expense Policy.
 Questions about allowable expenses can be directed to your staff adviser or Pace Center Business Manager, Soeurette Germain.

 The following is a step-by-step process for setting up your Concur profile which must be done first in order to submit expense reimbursements.

-- Login to Concur at travel.princeton.edu, and click the Concur button labeled “Login to Concur;” follow prompts for NetID and Password (direct link is at Princeton.edu/Concur)
+- Login to Concur at travel.princeton.edu, and click the Concur button labeled “Login to Concur;” follow the prompts for NetID and Password

-- Locate the profile tab 3.
-Under contact information, complete all required fields and update the “Device Name” and “Country Code” sections.
-Important: press the OK button (you may have to scroll down to find this).
+- Locate the Profile tab 3.
+Under Contact Information, complete all required fields and update the “Device Name” and “Country Code” sections.
+[Note: You must press the OK button which you will find by scrolling down.]

 - Verify your email address; now you can email receipts to email@example.com and have them automatically uploaded to your receipts folder in Concur.

 - Set up the Concur App on your mobile phone; see “Mobile Registration” in Profile settings.
 You will be asked to create a PIN; remember this PIN!
 You can now take a photo of your receipts and send them directly to your Concur expense report.